 Melissa Hake, PT

 Melissa is a 2001 graduate of the Mayo School of Health Sciences Physical Therapy Program and has been on staff at the Mayo Clinic for 9 years.
 She has worked with patients and students in a variety of settings including geriatric sub-acute care, home health care, long-term care, outpatient orthopedics, and acute care.
-Melissa completed the APTA's Basic Clinical Instructor Program in 2004, obtained Advanced Clinical Instructor credentialing in 2009, and began the role of Clinical Education Coordinator in acute care at Rochester Methodist Hospital in 2010.
+Melissa completed the APTA's Basic Clinical Instructor Program in 2004, obtained Advanced Clinical Instructor credentialing in 2009, and began the role of Clinical Education Coordinator in acute care at Mayo Clinic Hospital, Methodist Campus, in 2010.
 She is currently working on obtaining a Doctor of Science degree in Physical Therapy from the University of Maryland with anticipated graduation in 2011.
 Seeking to create links between educational science and clinical science, Melissa's current research focuses on evaluating the clinical effectiveness of students by examining the outcomes of their patients.
 Her other interests include geriatrics, oncology rehabilitation, outcome measures, clinical performance, clinical instruction, patient education, patient satisfaction, and expert practice.

 Staci Eischen, PT, NCS